Gsbansal10/Averages-and-Allegation/Weighted Average.md

 The original quantity of oil and water would be $5$ and $45$ respectively.

-And, as the mixture is homogenious, the $5$ litres of liquid that was thrown away, also had liquids in ratio of $1:9$ i.e. $0.5$ litres of oil and $4.5$ litres of water.
+And, as the mixture is homogeneous, the $5$ litres of liquid that was thrown away, also had liquids in ratio of $1:9$ i.e. $0.5$ litres of oil and $4.5$ litres of water.

 Therefore we are left with $5 - 0.5 = 4.5$ litres of oil and $45 - 4.5 = 40.5$ litres of water. **Ans** ✅

-💡 Observe that the ratio of liquids in the remaining mixture is $4.5: 40.5 \Longrightarrow 1:9$.
-And it has to be because it is a homogenious mixture.
+💡 Observe that the ratio of liquids in the remaining mixture is also $4.5: 40.5 \Longrightarrow 1:9$.
+And it has to be because it is a homogeneous mixture.

 ### A mixture of $70$ litres of alcohol and water contains $10\%$ of water.
 How much water must be added to the above mixture to make the water $12.5\%$ of the resulting mixture?